VINCI – Annual report – 31 December 2025

 Contractual investment and renewal obligations

-The above amounts do not include obligations relating to maintenance expenditure on infrastructure under concession, in respect of which specific provisions based on maintenance plans are set aside (see Note H.19.3, “Breakdown of current provisions”).
+The amounts shown in the table are also exclusive of obligations relating to maintenance expenditure on infrastructure under concession, in respect of which specific provisions based on maintenance plans are set aside (see Note G.19.3, “Breakdown of current provisions”).

 Security interests connected with financing